s80497540-adminlab/ladder_app02/dydx_numero/v4-clients/v4-client-rs/ladder_app02/README.md

 4. Commit the conflict fixes and push; GitHub will clear the conflict banner once the branch contains the resolved files.

 If you share the current `main` contents of those two files, I can integrate them directly into this branch and push the resolved version for you.

+## Testing status
+- `cargo check` fails in the container because crates.io index downloads are blocked (HTTP 403).
+Run `cargo check` locally where network access is available to validate the build.